CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 <!--- @@author A0148044J-->
 #### <a id="autocomplete"></a>18.
 Autocompleting with command history

-You can access autocompletion by using the arrow keys Up and Down to browse through command history <br>
+You can access autocompletion by using the arrow keys <kbd>Up</kbd> and <kbd>Down</kbd> to browse through command history <br>

-You can autocomplete your command words by using the arrow keys Right, applicable command words are list in the command summary.
+You can autocomplete your command words by using the arrow key <kbd>Right</kbd>, applicable command words are list in the command summary.

 This will allow you to type your commands much more easily and at a increased speed.
  <br><br>